-All library charges for overdue and lost materials are forwarded to University Student Financial Services & Cashier Operations (USFSCO) for collection, and that office mails a
+All library charges for overdue and lost materials are forwarded to University Student Financial Services & Cashier Operations (USFSCO) for collection.
+Students wishing to appeal charges for overdue and lost materials may contact the Library Billing Office.

 (d) Use of Library Premises